capitanfuturo/rpi-compose/README.md

 # rpi-compose

-rpi-compose is a `docker-compose` file that helps `Raspberry pi users` to have a set of `docker services configured`.
+rpi-compose is a `docker-compose.yaml` file that helps `developers` to have a set of `docker services configured`.
+The idea is to have a mini local server with the most usefull service for software developers.

 ## Services configured

 1. Portainer.io, port 9000
 2. Mongo DB 3.x, port 27017
 3. Mongo Express, port 8081
+4. PostgreSQL, port 5432
+5. PG Admin, port 5050

 ## Prerequisites